NITYANANDA/tsf/examples/README.txt

 and JSON), using JAX-RS Response to return status, headers and optional entity, using UriInfo and UriBuilder for working with URI and ExceptionMappers for handling application exceptions.

+jaxrs-attachments:  demonstrates how JAX-RS consumers and providers can read and write multipart attachments.

 jaxrs-jaxws-authorization: shows how a Role-Base-Access-Control policy can be applied to JAX-WS and JAX-RS services with the help of the